Social Security Explained 1936 film - Courtesy of Internet Archives

 Library of Congress

 "It is estimated that the population of the age of 60 and above in the United States is somewhere between nine and twelve million.
-I suggest that the national government retire all who reach that age on a monthly pension of $200 a month or more, on condition that they spend the money as they get it.
-This will ensure an even distribution throughout the nation of two or three billions of fresh money each month.
-Thereby assuring a healthy and brisk state of business, comparable to that we enjoyed during war times"
+I suggest that the national government retire all who reach that age on a monthly pension of $200 a month or more, on condition that they spend the money as they get it."

 Courtesy of Social Security History

-Over half of elderly Americans lived in poverty in 1934, prompting President Franklin D. Roosevelt to create the Committee on Economic Security (CES), led by Labor Secretary Frances Perkins.
-Guided by advice from a Supreme Court justice, Perkins proposed using the federal taxing power so workers and employers would each pay payroll taxes toward their own future benefits—not government handouts.
-The CES, which included Treasury Secretary Henry Morgenthau Jr., Harry Hopkins, and other top officials, worked quickly.
-In just six months, a team led by Arthur Altmeyer studied old-age pensions, unemployment aid, and related issues.
-Their January 1935 report recommended payroll-tax-funded retirement insurance and similar programs, forming the foundation of the Social Security Act that Congress passed in 1935 and the Supreme Court upheld in 1937.
+In response, President Roosevelt created the Committee on Economic Security in 1934, led by Labor Secretary Frances Perkins.
+With guidance from legal and economic advisers, Perkins proposed a system in which workers and employers would contribute payroll taxes to fund future benefits rather than rely solely on government assistance.
+Within six months, a team led by Arthur Altmeyer studied old-age pensions, unemployment insurance, and related issues.
+Their January 1935 report recommended a payroll-tax-funded retirement insurance system and additional assistance programs.
+These recommendations became the foundation of the Social Security Act.

 Courtesy of Library of Congress

-"Every qualified individual (as defined in section 210) shall be entitled to receive, with respect to the period beginning on the date he attains the age of sixty-five, or on January 1, 1942, whichever is the later, and ending on the date of his death, an old-age benefit (payable as nearly as practicable in equal monthly installments)."
+"Every qualified individual shall be entitled to receive, with respect to the period beginning on the date he attains the age of sixty-five...and ending on the date of his death, an old-age benefit (payable as nearly as practicable in equal monthly installments)."

 Social Sercurity Administration